Alestaubin/COMP-310-Notes/Lecture 14 - The Filesystem IV.md

 **Crash**
 - need to recover imap after a crash
-- solution: write a copy of imap in a fixed location on disk and update it periodically (called a checkpoint).
+- solution: write a copy of imap in a fixed location on disk and update it periodically (called checkpoints) .